Deep neural network for fringe pattern filtering and normalisation: 4. Experiments

-\section{Experiments}
+Finally, a second modification of our V--net implementation is proposed.
+This variant preserves the same architecture of the V--net described in Figure \ref{fig:Vnet} and Table \ref{tab:vnet}, just modifies the shape of the input tensor.

+The modification is as follows: 1) After the V--net is trained, we directly clone our V--net model, with all hyper-parameters maintained the same, and all learned filters (or weight parameters) remain equal.
+We just duplicate our model, now setting the input tensor shape, as equal as the FP image dimensions ($1024 \times 1024$ or $320 \times 320$, depending the experiment scenario).
+2) Now we transfer all weigths, layer by layer, from the original V--net to this new clone.
+The obtained clone version is what we call here the ``Fast V--net". \\

+Now the reconstruction or inference process is done by passing the entire corrupted FP to the network, instead of the set of $32 \times 32$ covering patches.
+Thas is, we generate the normalized FP using one-patch only of the same size of the image: the entire FP.
+As a result, we obtain similar quality of reconstructions, but now the computational time needed to process a single FP reduces to a fraction of the time consumed by the V--net.
+The reduction is about $100$ times faster that the original V--net implementation.
+Table \ref{tab:fastvnet} summarizes the architecture of the Fast V--net.
+It is identical to the architecture in \ref{tab:vnet}, only that all output shapes are rescaled according to the input shape (\eg $\times 10$ in the case of a $320 \times 320$ input image).

+\section{4.
+Experiments}

-In order to evaluate the performance of the U--net and the proposed improvement V--net for the FP normalisation task, we conducted three experiments.
-In the first one, we evaluated the U--net and V--net with respect the noise level (assuming Gaussian noise).
+In order to evaluate the performance of the U--net and the proposed V--net models for the FP normalisation task, we conducted three experiments.
+In the first one, we evaluated the U--net and V--net performance with respect to the noise level (assuming Gaussian noise).
 In the second experiment, we evaluated such models under different noise distributions: Gaussian, salt--pepper, speckle, combination of noise and the effect of incomplete field of view (named Pupil in this work).
-Finally, the third experiment compares our proposals with methods of the state of the art.
+Finally, the third experiment compares our proposals with methods of the state of the art, in normal scenarios and when high-noise and extreme noise is added to the FPs.

 For all the evaluated networks, we equally set parameters for the training process.
-We used the ADAM algorithm \citep{adam:kingma15} as optimiser with a learning rate $1\times10^{-4}$, a decay rate $1\times10^{-3}$, a batch size equal to 32 and we select the best trained model over 150 epochs.
+We used the ADAM algorithm \cite{adam:kingma15} as optimiser with a learning rate $1\times10^{-4}$, a decay rate $1\times10^{-3}$, a batch size equal to 32 and we select the best trained model over 300 epochs.

-\subsection{Performance comparison of U--net and V--net for different noise levels}
+\subsection{4.1 Performance comparison of U--net and V--net for different noise levels}